After her husband was executed by the King of France, Jeanne de Clisson set off on a quest of piracy and bloody justice.

 Her Attacks And Later Life

 At first, she attacked French strongholds (including her massacre at Chateau Thébaut), but when land invasions proved too dangerous, she took to piracy.
-From about 1343 to 1356, her Black Fleet became the scourge of the Normandy coast, destroying French supply ships and vessels owned by Philip VI and French nobility.
+From about 1343 to 1356, her Black Fleet became the scourge of the Normandy coast, destroying French supply ships and vessels owned by King Philip VI and French nobility.

 Her ships were left untouched by the English and she may have aided the British with supplies, especially during the Battle of Crecy in 1346.